Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Discussion and Conclusion

 \subsection{The Impacts of the Horizontal and Top Boundaries}

 A considerable difference between the numerical models and real active regions is the horizontal boundary.
 With a Cartesian domain covering a limited part of the solar disk, perhaps no boundary conditions can perfectly capture the complex connections between the target active region and the ambient quiet Sun and other active regions.
-As shown in \sectref{sec:result}, the periodic horizontal boundary allows fieldline connections through the boundary and hence prevents the formation of some large coronal loops that are expected to connect within the domain.
+As shown in \sectref{sec:result}, the periodic horizontal boundary allows field line connections through the boundary and hence prevents the formation of some large coronal loops that are expected to connect within the domain.

-The limited height extension of the domain also has nonnegligible effect on the formation of coronal structures.
-For example, some open funnels could be loops that are closed at much larger spatial scales, which can obtain heating input from both footpoints.
-However, the open funnels in the models mainly obtain their heating input from the footpoint in the bottom boundary, and the side connected to the top boundary of the domain usually becomes a pure outflow.
+The limited height extension of the domain also has a nonnegligible effect on the formation of coronal structures.
+For example, part of the open funnel could be loops that are closed at much larger spatial scales, which can obtain heating input from both footpoints.
+However, the heating input of the open funnel in the models is primarily obtained from the footpoint at the bottom boundary, and the side connected to the top boundary of the domain usually becomes a pure outflow.
 This limits the mass filling in the these funnels and leads to a lower EUV intensity.

 An obvious approach to mitigate the undesirable effects of the horizontal and top boundaries is to add extra padding in the horizontal direction and levitate the top of the domain, with the price of a substantial increase in computational expenses.
 Although not performed in this study, we expect to conduct this experiment when resources permit.
-At this stage, a static/adaptive mesh refinement technique that can greatly benefit a large domain and fine grid spacing is not available (not even a stretched mesh) in the MURaM code, we will also seek opportunities to implement the physical processes such as done the MURaM code in other frameworks with flexible meshes.
+At this stage, a static/adaptive mesh refinement technique that can greatly benefit a large domain and fine grid spacing is not available (not even a stretched mesh) in the MURaM code; we will also seek opportunities to implement physical processes such as done in the MURaM code in other frameworks with flexible meshes.